flaneurette/Natural-Grammar/README.md

        Punctuation
        Past tense correction

-As spellchecking is senstive to false positives, the class does not have a full spellchecker.
+As spellchecking is senstive to false positives, the class does not have a complete spellchecker.
 Additional spellchecking must still be done.

 # Example code:
        $run     = new grammar();